 Creator Cameo: Marvel Super Heroes has the obligatory Stan Lee appearance, making him a playable character as well as having the player rescue him multiple times.
 There's also a bonus level where the Vulture and Howard the Duck attack the Marvel offices, featuring other Marvel staff.

-Curb-Stomp Battle: The first fight in LEGO Batman: The Movie has Batman defeat Riddler, Catwoman, Harley Quinn, several Mooks, Penguin and Two-Face in a few minutes.
+Curb-Stomp Battle: LEGO Batman 2 and its movie adaptation have Batman defeat The Riddler, Catwoman, Harley Quinn, several Mooks, Penguin and Two-Face in a few minutes.

 Cute Bruiser: In Marvel Super Heroes, She-Hulk is the standard minifigure size, but is capable of feats like smashing walls, ripping doors off, and throwing large objects around that are otherwise restricted to the Big Figs like her cousin and the Thing.